 NECS offers after school, weekend and summer programs for young people ages 8 – 18 providing classes in arts and performance, Science and technology as well as tools for leadership and empowerment, collaboration, creative problem-solving, self-expression, confidence and opportunities to engage in social action.

 Through collaboration with a multi-disciplinary team of local organizations, artist and families, NECS delivers programs that are creative, experiential, promotes problem solving skills, social emotional learning and a sense of citizenship.
 NECS employs a caring team of adult mentors that develop and provide innovative curriculum that weaves character development into all aspects of our programs.

-NECS Youth Dance Company’s mission is to create a multi-racial group of teens who will collaborate with professional artists to create dynamic, original productions.
+This program aims to create dance choreography in collaboration with the participants and professional artists to create dynamic, original work.
 Combining hip-hop and modern dance, theater, music, and rap, the participants will tell their stories based on their lived experiences and express their vision of a solution and change through their creative expression and dance.

 NECS young artists between the ages of 13 and 18 to join them in a 6-month process of rehearsals, workshops, and scriptwriting sessions to create original dance pieces that will combine creative expression with political activism.
 The dances address current social and political issues that affect the lives of young people.
 In this creative way, the participants develop their artistic talents along with problem solving and critical thinking abilities.
 The dance Company meets weekly at to create and rehearse.
 Performances take place within the community at local churches and or the school district.